 Make sure that the clubhead and the shaft are dried properly and that no damp is on the club before replacing it into your bag.

-Cleaning woods is slightly different to the way you clean irons as the heads should never be soaked underwater to protect the finish and shine of the clubhead.
+Cleaning woods is slightly different from how you clean irons, as the heads should never be soaked underwater to protect the finish and shine of the clubhead.

-Start the cleaning process by dipping the clubhead in the water for a fraction of a second before removing it and wipe it down with a damp cloth and then drying it properly with a dry cloth.
+Start the cleaning process by dipping the clubhead in the water for a fraction of a second before removing it and wiping it down with a damp cloth, and then drying it properly with a dry cloth.

-It would not be out of place to give the grooves on the clubface a quick brush with the soft-bristled brush to remove any muck that could be in the grooves.
-Once you have done so, inspect the clubface for any debris on the face or muck that could remain the grooves.
+Give the grooves on the clubface a quick brush with the soft-bristled brush to remove any muck.
+Once you have done so, inspect the clubface for any debris that could remain in the grooves.

-Dry the club head and shaft immediately after cleaning and replace it in your bag.
+Dry the club head and shaft immediately after cleaning and replace them in your bag.

 Cleaning the Shafts

-If you notice rust on the shaft it can be removed quite easily by applying some vinegar onto the shaft and remove any rust residue by rubbing the cloth slowly across the affected area.
+If you notice rust on the shaft, it can be removed quite easily by applying some vinegar onto the shaft and removing any rust residue by rubbing the cloth slowly across the affected area.
 Ensure that you dry the shaft properly after cleaning away the rust.